vmoroz/react-native-windows-samples/docs/cppapi-JSValueObject.md

 ### Return value

-New `JSValueObject` with a deep copy of all items in the current `JSValueObject`.
+New `JSValueObject` with a deep copy of all items from this `JSValueObject`.

 ---